Derek Chauvin sentencing: Ex-Minneapolis cop faces judgment in murder of George Floyd

 After a month-long trial, a jury convicted him of second-degree unintentional murder, third-degree murder and second-degree manslaughter in April.

-Attorneys for both sides will speak, and Floyd's family will have a chance to deliver impact statements before Chauvin can choose whether to address the court.
+Attorneys for both sides will speak, and Floyd's family had a chance to deliver impact statements before Chauvin can choose whether to address the court.

+Another brother, Philonise Floyd, also delivered an impact statement.
+He said the video of his brother's death gave him nightmares.

+"I have had to sit through each day of officer Derek Chauvin's trial and watch the video of George dying for hours, over and over again," he said.
+"For an entire year, I had to relive George being tortured to death."

 Experts had predicted a sentence of 20 to 25 years in prison, but he faced a maximum of 40.
 Prosecutors were seeking at least 30.
 The average sentence for a first-time offender on the second-degree murder charge is 12-and-a-half years in prison.
 With good behavior, a prisoner could get parole after serving about two-thirds of a sentence.